danerwilliams/danewilliams.me/content/about.md

 	- I am a contributor and maintainer for the [dracula theme](https://draculatheme.com/tmux)

 ### Sports
-* Water Polo: I play for Notre Dame and follow the US national team
+* Water Polo: I play for Notre Dame and pay some attention to the US national team
 * Swimming: I keep up with NCAA, US national, and international swimming
 * College Football: Obviously a fan of ND football
 * NFL: I am a huge Seahawks fan and look forward to Pete Carroll, Russell Wilson, and John Schneider leading us to another Super Bowl victory.